 Temporary Salary Increase Guidelines

 The purpose of this guideline is to ensure fair and consistent application of temporary salary changes for employees.
+A supervisor must consult with Human Resources before establishing payment or committing to pay an employee for additional duties.
+This communication must occur prior to any communication with the employee.

 An employee may be eligible for a temporary salary increase under the following conditions: